-Our business could be materially and adversely affected by the tensions in international trade such as the one between the United States and China in recent years.
+Our business could be materially and adversely affected by the tensions in international trade such as those between the United States and China in recent years.
 Changes to international trade policies could adversely affect the global economic conditions.
 In addition, geopolitical tensions between the United States and China have escalated due to, among other things, trade disputes, the COVID-19 outbreak, sanctions imposed by the U.S. Department of Treasury, and the executive orders issued by the U.S. government that may prohibit transactions with certain selected Chinese companies as well as their products and services.
 Rising political tensions could reduce levels of trades, investments, technological exchanges, and other economic activities between the two major economies.
 Such tensions involving China, and any escalation thereof, may negatively affect trading and business environments, which may, in turn, adversely impacting our business, results of operations and financial condition.

-We rely on dividends and other distributions on equity paid by our WFOE to fund any cash and financing requirements we may have, and any limitation on the ability of our WFOE to make payments to us could have a material adverse effect on our ability to conduct our business.
+We rely on dividends and other distributions on equity paid by our WFOEs to fund any cash and financing requirements we may have, and any limitation on the ability of our WFOEs to make payments to us could have a material adverse effect on our ability to conduct our business.

-QuantaSing Group Limited is a Cayman Islands holding company with no Chinese operations.
-We rely on dividends and other distributions on equity paid by our WFOE for our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our shareholders and service any debt we may incur.
-In the fiscal years ended June 30, 2021, 2022 and 2023, the VIE transferred certain cash proceeds to our WFOE as payment of services fees, and our WFOE and the VIE provided certain cash loans to each other, for capital needs or to fund business operation.
-In the same periods, QuantaSing, our WFOE and subsidiaries in Hong Kong and BVI also received certain capital contribution from each other for restructuring purpose.
+QuantaSing Group Limited is a Cayman Islands holding company with no operations in China.
+We rely on dividends and other distributions on equity paid by our WFOEs, in particular Beijing Liangzizhige, for our cash and financing requirements, including the funds necessary to make overseas investments, fund our overseas operations, pay dividends and other cash distributions to our shareholders and service any debt we may incur.
+In June 2024, Beijing Liangzizhige made a cash distribution of US\$5.3 million to Witty Digital Technology Limited, its holding company in Hong Kong.
+In the fiscal years ended June 30, 2022, 2023 and 2024, the VIEs transferred certain cash proceeds to our WFOEs as payment of services fees, and our WFOEs and the VIEs provided certain cash loans to each other, for capital needs or to fund business operation.
+In the same periods, QuantaSing, our WFOEs and subsidiaries in Hong Kong and BVI also received certain capital contribution from each other for restructuring purpose.
 See "Item 3.
 Key Information-Cash and Asset Flows through Our Organization" and "Item 3.
 Key Information-Financial Information Related to the Affiliated Entities" for details.
-To the extent our cash or assets in the business are in mainland China or Hong Kong due to interventions in or the imposition of restrictions and limitations on the ability of QuantaSing Group Limited, our subsidiaries or the affiliated entities to transfer cash or assets.
-Current PRC regulations permit our WFOE to pay dividends to us only out of their accumulated after-tax profits upon satisfaction of relevant statutory conditions and procedures, if any, determined in accordance with Chinese accounting standards and regulations.
-In addition, our WFOE is required to set aside at least 10% of its registered capital.
-For a detailed discussion of applicable PRC regulations governing distribution of dividends, see "Item 4.
-Information on the Company-B. Business Overview-Regulations on dividend distribution."
-As a result of these laws, rules and regulations, our WFOE is restricted in their ability to transfer a portion of their respective net assets to their shareholders as dividends.
+To the extent our cash or assets in the business are in mainland China or Hong Kong or a mainland China or Hong Kong entity, the funds or assets may not be available to fund operations or for other use outside of mainland China or Hong Kong due to interventions in or the imposition of restrictions and limitations on the ability of QuantaSing Group Limited, our subsidiaries or the affiliated entities to transfer cash or assets.
+Current PRC regulations permit our WFOEs to pay dividends to us only out of their accumulated after-tax profits upon satisfaction of relevant statutory conditions and procedures, if any, determined in accordance with Chinese accounting standards and regulations.
+In addition, our WFOEs are required to set aside at least 10% of its accumulated profits each year, after making up previous years' accumulated losses, if any, to fund cer